mmenestret/mmenestret.github.io/_posts/2018-10-05-typeclasses.md

 - How to leverage polymorphism by designing __polymorphic functions__ defined and working for any type `T` as long as an (implicit) instance of it's required _type class_ is provided !

 I'll try to keep that blog post updated.
-If there are any additions, imprecision, or mistakes that I should correct or if you need more explanations, feel free to contact me on Twitter or by mail !
+If there are any additions, imprecision or mistakes that I should correct or if you need more explanations, feel free to contact me on Twitter or by mail !

 ---